ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   This allows you to export a snapshot of your current tool configuration as a yaml file.
 You can specify the name of the file in brackets `[blah.yml]` or let it default to `tools.yml`.
-In either case, the produced file can be used as the tool configuration for you project if desired, and modified as you wish.
+In either case, the contents of the file can be used as the tool configuration for your project if desired, and modified as you wish.

 ## Ceedling Command Line Tasks, Extra Credit